Monday, March 11, 2019

 Lillian Honeywell Beall

 Mrs. Lillian Honeywell Beall was born March 31, 1864, in Iroquois County, Illinois.
-She received a good education in the local schools but realizing that she deserved a more extended course.
+She received a good education in the local schools but realized she deserved a more extended course.

-She heard of the fame of Hedding College (1855-1927) in Knox County, Illinois, and she entered that institute as a student in 1881.
-She graduated in 1884 at 20 years old with the highest honors in her class.
+She heard of the fame of Hedding College (1855-1927) in Knox County, Illinois, and entered that institute as a student in 1881.
+She graduated in 1884 at 20 years old with the highest honors.
 While in school, she won 1st prize in an oratory competition.

 Beall returned to Hoopeston, Illinois, to become the assistant principal for Hoopeston High School.
 She held that position for two years before returning to Hedding College to work as a math professor.
 Her name went unchallenged through the leading educational papers as the youngest college professor in the United States.